j-angnoe/code-walkthrough-compiler/src/index.md

 - By default it will create a build directory as a sibling to the directory you are working on.

+Be warned though: This is still a little rough on the edges ;-)

 ## How it works
 You write the documentation and the code of your program, in a markdown file.